KajalLad1206/java-maven-app-multipipe/README.md

 ```
 Jenkinsfile : https://github.com/KajalLad1206/java-maven-app-multipipe/blob/app-deploy/Jenkinsfile
 5. change in code,commit and git push it will trigger in github and deploy stage execute
-    - in your browser : <public ip of server >/project name
+    - in your browser :public_ip_of_server/project name
     ex. http://35.182.166.224:3080/myproject

 ### Demo Project: